orfeus-eu/documentation/docs/_build/html/_sources/governance.rst.txt

 * University of Edinburgh; School of GeoSciences
 * AWE Blacknest
 * University College London
+* Institute of Hydrometeorology and Seismology of Montenegro
 * (Note: French seismological institutions are represented by CNRS in the BoD)

 **Members of the Infrastructure Development Group (IDG) – EIDA component**